CQC We and I Statements

 Transition assessments for young carers or adult carers must also specifically consider whether the carer:

-See also Mental Capacity
+See also Mental Capacity chapter

 For young people below the age of 16, local authorities will need to establish a young person’s competence using the test of ‘Gillick competence’ (whether they are able to understand a proposed treatment or procedure).
 Where the young person is not competent, a person with parental responsibility will need to be involved in their transition assessment, – or an independent advocate provided if there is no one appropriate to act on their behalf (either with or without parental responsibility).

-The Care Act places a duty on local authorities to provide an independent advocate to facilitate the involvement in the transition assessment where the person in question would experience substantial difficulty in understanding the necessary information or in communicating their views, wishes and feelings – and if there is nobody else appropriate to act on their behalf (see Independent Advocacy).
+The Care Act places a duty on local authorities to provide an independent advocate to facilitate the involvement in the transition assessment where the person in question would experience substantial difficulty in understanding the necessary information or in communicating their views, wishes and feelings – and if there is nobody else appropriate to act on their behalf (see Independent Advocacy chapter).
 This duty applies for all young people or carers who meet the criteria, regardless of whether they lack mental capacity as defined under the Mental Capacity Act 2005.

 The power to join up assessments also applies, so for example if an adult is caring for a 17 year old in transition and a 12 year old, the local authority could combine:

-Transition assessments will often represent a very different context to that which the person is accustomed, so ensuring that people have general information and advice about adult care and support will sometimes be a prerequisite for giving more detailed information and advice.
-For example, the right to self-assessment applies as with other assessments under the Care Act (see Assessment), however there is the important caveat that for children, the local authority must ensure that a self-assessment is appropriate.
-This means for example ensuring that a young carer conducting a self-assessment is clear about the support available both to them and the person(s) they care for, avoiding a situation where the young carer assumes the default of continuing in the same caring role through ignorance of other options.
+Transition assessments will often represent a very different context to that which the person is used to, so ensuring that people have general information and advice about adult care and support will often be required before giving more detailed information and advice.
+For example, the right to self-assessment applies as with other assessments under the Care Act (see Assessment chapter), however there is the important requirement that for children, the local authority must ensure that a self-assessment is appropriate.
+This means for example ensuring that a young carer conducting a self-assessment is clear about the support available both to them and the person/s they care for, avoiding a situation where the young carer assumes the default of continuing in the same caring role through ignorance of other options.